quixio/quix-streams/docs/windowing.md

 2. **Processing time** - the time when the event is processed by the system

+!!! info

     In Quix Streams, **windows always use event time**.
     The event time is obtained from the timestamps of incoming Kafka messages.

-A Quix Streams application keeps its own "clock" for each assigned partition.
+    Every windowed aggregation tracks the event time for each **message key**.
-The state store tracks the **maximum observed timestamp** across incoming events within each topic partition, and this timestamp is used as a current time in the stream.
+    It stores the **maximum observed timestamp** for each **message key**, and this timestamp is used as a current time in the stream.
-What's important, it can never go backward.

-When the application gets an event timestamp for the event, it assigns an interval according to the window definition.
+    The maximum observed timestamp is used to determine whether the incoming event is late or on-time.
+    See [Lateness and Out-of-Order Processing](#lateness-and-out-of-order-processing) for more info about lateness.

 ### Extracting timestamps from messages
 By default, Quix Streams uses Kafka message timestamps to determine the time of the event.